 The two main B2B2C strategies

-Specific methodologies to implement to grow your supplier and consumer
+- Specific methodologies to implement to grow your supplier and consumer bases

-If you’re wondering where to start with your B2B2C strategy, check out this episode of our Marketing Expert Chat series to hear how Eric’s achieved success with two separate companies!
+If you’re wondering where to start with your B2B2C strategy, check out this episode of our Growth Marketing Chat series to hear how Eric’s achieved success with two separate companies!

 CAROLINE: Hey, today I’m here with Eric Thelen.
 Eric is the Co-Founder and CEO of Oznr.
 And he’s an expert in B2B2C, which is a really interesting topic for most marketers.
 Usually, platforms are really tricky to markets, because most of the value comes from having all the members within the platform.
 In B2B2C, it’s even more complicated, because on one side you have businesses that you need to sell to.
 And then on the other side you have consumers, and the consumers won’t want to join your platform if you do not have the businesses, but businesses will have a hard time paying for your product, if you don’t have consumers.
 So, it’s a tricky problem to solve.
 And Eric has done this successfully, not once but twice.
 So, I’m really, really excited to have you here today, Eric.